Flexible working request refused further action

 While an employee’s legal rights regarding a flexible working request are relatively straightforward, there are some misunderstandings with this process.
 Just because you have the legal right to make a flexible working request does not mean you are entitled to have that request confirmed without question.
 In reality, there is a balance between the rights and the needs of an employee and the rights and the needs of the employer.

 If we assume that an employer was to accept flexible working requests to the detriment of the business and the workforce, how would that pan out?
 First of all, this would likely seriously impact the financial strength and profitability of the business.
 This is a very fine line and even though you may be unhappy with the decision, this does not necessarily mean a refusal is unlawful.
-It may also prompt legal action from the workforce who may legitimately be able to claim discrimination in favour of one employee.

 When looking at the additional options available, we have assumed that a formal grievance has had no impact on your employers’ original decision.
 So, what next?